-While interior design and decoration concepts go out of style and mechanical systems wear out, plants grow fuller and more robust as the years go by.
-In addition, the data repeatedly show that exterior appeal, in the form of attractive landscaping, is very useful.
-Sellers can earn 5% to 12% more value from their home (depending on where the property is located) with a well-maintained landscape, adds de Jong.
-Here are 10 landscaping projects that industry experts say are worth investing to increase the value of your home.
+While interior design and decoration concepts become outdated and mechanical systems wear out, plants become fuller and more robust as the years go by.
+Additionally, data consistently shows that exterior appeal, in the form of attractive landscaping, is highly beneficial.
+Sellers can earn 5% to 12% more value from their home (depending on where the property is located) with a well-maintained landscape, according to de Jong.
+Here are 10 landscaping projects that industry experts say are worth investing in to increase the value of your home.

-Dropping plants at random can feed your gardener Jones, but a professionally organized design will take your landscape and retail price to the next level.
-They can be equipped with sensors that smell the air and water levels in your garden and water only when needed.
-If you plan to sell within a year, you can take several immediate steps to adorn your landscape and increase your selling price.
+Randomly placing plants may satisfy your inner gardener, but a professionally organized design will take your landscape and retail price to the next level.
+They can be equipped with sensors that detect air quality and water levels in your garden and water only when necessary.
+If you plan to sell within a year, you can take several immediate steps to spruce up your landscape and increase your selling price.
 Erosion and the flow of contaminants and sediments can be reduced to nearby water bodies when dampers are planted in the landscape.

 As attractive as a pool is, you rarely invest in a pool to increase the value of the property.
-A tidy lawn leaves the buyer with the impression that they are seeing a landscape that is easy to maintain.
+A neat lawn leaves buyers with the impression that they are seeing a landscape that is easy to maintain.
 ASLA has reported that members have seen 10 percent growth in customer demand for drought-resistant gardens.
-Niemiera, a horticulturist at Virginia Tech, found that a well-landscaped home had a price advantage of 5.5 percent to 12.7 percent over a home without landscaping, say Chase and Patti Michels of Chicago real estate agency Michels Group.
+Niemiera, a horticulturist at Virginia Tech, found that a well-landscaped home had a price advantage of 5.5 percent to 12.7 percent over a home without landscaping, according to Chase and Patti Michels of Chicago real estate agency Michels Group.